 If you were prescribed Topamax while pregnant -- or even before you knew you were pregnant -- your child may have been harmed as a result.
 But you don't have to feel powerless about it.
 Learn about the FDA's recent warnings, the kinds of compensation to which you may be entitled, and the first steps in pursuing your own Topamax lawsuit.

 What Is Topamax?

 Topamax, also known as Topiramate, is a prescription drug that was approved by the FDA to treat seizures, migraines, and weight loss, but it also has been prescribed by some doctors to help patients with alcoholism and depression.
-In addition to the personal injury and failure-to-warn lawsuits filed against the manufacturer, they have also been at the center of several Federal Investigations regarding Topamax.
+In addition to the personal injury and failure-to-warn lawsuits, the manufacturer has also been at the center of several federal investigations regarding Topamax.

 FDA Warnings: Topamax Can Cause Birth Defects

 In 2011, the FDA issued a warning about the drug because studies showed that mothers taking Topamax were much more likely to have a baby born with a cleft lip or cleft palate.
 These defects can lead to problems with eating, talking, hearing, and ear infections, and may require corrective surgery and other large medical expenses.